EpicMicrocontrollerSolutions/Bytecoin-Wallet-Fix/README.md

 9 (continued).
 If you did get the "No such file or directory" error this is important, open the app and then immediately close it.
 It appears, for me at least, that launching the Bytecoin wallet app creates the ~/.bytecoin folder.
 But don't let the blockchain start syncing, immediately close the wallet.
 If it Bytecoin wallet starts syncing for more than a few seconds you'll get the blockchain error when it is finished.
 I closed my wallet right after opening, even before I recieved the warning that the app was from an outside developer and asking if I would allow the app to recieve data.

 10. Press Cmd+Shift+G or select from menu Go -> Go to Folder.
 Type ~/.bytecoin and press Enter
-11. Delete blocks.bin and blockindexes.bin, they should have kb range file sizes, and leave this folder open for step 12.
-You just removed the unsynced blockchain files.
+11. Delete blocks.bin and blockindexes.bin, they should have kb range file size.You just removed the unsynced blockchain files.
+Leave this folder open for step 12.
 12. Move the copies of blocks.bin and blockindexes.bin that you downloaded in step 7, to the directory ~/.bytecoin folder that you left open in step 11.
 You just added the synced blockchain files.
 13. Eject the disk image of the Bytecoin wallet.
 14. Launch the Bytecoin wallet from the applications folder.
 The blockchain will import in increments off 1000, at least for me, then there is some syncing once the app launches.